maharjansanam027/React-Learning/Day02/readme.md

 <!-- we cant push this code on production because there is script file react and reactDOM  which has 5k lines of code
     many code will there our production will slow there is space comments those fucntions which are not in use. so that makes the websiter run slow.

+    less file size : fast run
+    file size : kam rakna

  -->
  so for this problem

  we have bundler

+it will remove all the extra spaces, comments and what code is in use that only make bundle and it will give us. it will give optimise code.

+Bundler name we have
+(WebPack, vite, parcel)

+React is not doing optimise code. bundler is doing optimise code

+parcel we are using

+what is npm
+npm stands for node package manager but its not a full form npm means npm

+npm is simply we can say it is a database for library of js related works where everyone has contribuute their code to not to rewrite the code..

+npm is open source contribution

+eg Degital Clock i have created if anyone want digital clock then you can take from npm;

+what is package.json file
+whatever the data is using in project add data in one file data of data. whatever project related dependencies will be there.